adambard/learnxinyminutes-docs/swift.html.markdown

 - A bullet in docs
 - Another bullet in the docs

-:param: name A name
+- Parameter name	: A name
-:param: day A day
+- Parameter day	: A day
-:returns: A string containing the name and day value.
+- Returns : A string containing the name and day value.
 */
 func greet(name: String, day: String) -> String {
     return "Hello \(name), today is \(day)."